-Sports Medicine Acupuncture ® integrates techniques from Western Sports Medicine, with the use of muscle motor points, dry needling techniques as well as traditional acupuncture principles from Traditional Chinese Medicine to assess and treat injuries, and eliminate pain and movement dysfunction.
+Sports Medicine Acupuncture ® integrates techniques from Western Sports Medicine and orthopedic acupuncture, with the use of muscle motor points, dry needling techniques, neurofunctional acupuncture as well as traditional acupuncture principles from Traditional Chinese Medicine to assess and treat injuries, and eliminate pain and movement dysfunction.

 In addition to determining meridian and musculo-tendonal pathway pathologies, your assessment may include functional anatomy, manual muscle testing, myofascial length testing, orthopedic examinations, and palpation to correctly identify the root cause of the pain, dysfunction and postural imbalances.

 Stimulation of that motor point with an acupuncture needle and/or mild electrical stimulation can influence nerves and neuromodulate the surrounding area thereby helping to reset the dysfunctional muscle that is causing problems.
 It is like hitting a reset button on the muscle or similar to rebooting your computer.